 Cultural Apologetics – M. Almon, T. Almon

 Throughout the Semester specific class time will be devoted to particular apologetic topics that arise from group interest or current social issues and events.
 Students will be trained to think clearly about the issues with an emphasis on how to properly engage our culture with truth and love.

 Leadership – D. Jizmejian, Dr. Myers

 At least one week of the Semester will be dedicated to Biblical leadership.
 The students will survey various leadership styles and evaluate them against a Christian worldview.
 The class will discuss what it means to lead out of the identity and position God has graced them with and be given practical steps and advice on how to be cultural influencers for the sake of the Kingdom as they leave Semester and re-engage the world as the Lord’s agents of transformation.

-Summit Semester is pleased to offer students the option of receiving college credits each year through an accredited university.
+Summit Semester is pleased to offer students the option of receiving college credits each year through Bryan College.
 The additional cost is $350/course and is in addition to the tuition.
-The precise titles of the courses may vary slightly depending on the university offering the credits but will follow the descriptions below.
+Bryan is an accredited school, however, as with any transfer of credits, students should check with their own institutions as to how the courses may transfer with another school. www.bryan.edu

 History of Christian Thought History of Christian Thought (3 credit hours)